atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 , .
 125
 - \
 '/
-“Oh! as to. that, ” said Fanny, where there is a Sufficient fortune people may make what appearance f
+“Oh! as to. that, " said Fanny, where there is a Sufficient fortune people may make what appearance f
-'“they please.”
+'“they please."
 r
 1
 I
 I
-I “They may, ” answered he, “but, ‘‘ they would show more discretion by ! “not making an appear ance V
+I “They may, " answered he, “but, ‘‘ they would show more discretion by ! “not making an appear ance V
 .4
 %